SringayKeno/Pyber_Analysis/README.md

 <img width="550" alt="av_fare_city_type" src="https://user-images.githubusercontent.com/102890151/167331638-e509a194-04a7-46ad-abba-31a595c8e403.png">

 Bubble chart below showing the average fare by city type.
-As the data reflects we can see in the bubble chart that there are far less drivers (size of bubble) and the average fare in rurla areas is higher than it's counterpart city types.
+As the data reflects we can see in the bubble chart that there are far less drivers (size of bubble) and the average fare in rural areas is higher than it's counterpart city types.

 <img width="740" alt="download" src="https://user-images.githubusercontent.com/102890151/167328061-bf528b4f-bdd8-4aa7-b6ac-6bb026638045.png">

 ### Total Fare by City Type

-Lastly, looking at total fares by city type we can see that urban city type had the consistently the highest fare total.
+Lastly, looking at total fares by city type we can see that urban city type had consistently the highest fare total.
 Rural city type had the steadiest total fare with urban being next.
-Both suburban and urban city types had higher total fares in April, than January when data was collected.
-Noted was a spike for all 3 city types the 3rd week of Feb.
+Both suburban and urban city types had higher total fares in April, than January, when data began.
+Noted was a spike for all three city types the 3rd week of February.

 <img width="648" alt="Pyber_fare_summary (1)" src="https://user-images.githubusercontent.com/102890151/167328132-9dc34c11-8e03-40d9-9525-610ee09c1280.png">